ajfunk327/Recipes/blackened chicken alfredo.md

 For the Alfredo Sauce & Pasta
 * 1 shallot, minced
-* 3 cloves garlic
+* 3 cloves garlic, minced
 * 6 Tbsp unsalted butter (quality here matters, tbh, spend the extra dollar on butter, you'll thank me)
 * 1 cup heavy cream (see butter)
 * 1/2 cup grated Parmesan cheese (grate this yourself or it won't work)
 * 1/4 cup grated Asiago cheese (see above)
 * 1/4 cup grated Percino cheese (see above)
 * 1/2 tsp salt
-* 1/4 tsp pepper (fresh cracked, tbh to taste)
+* 1/4 tsp pepper (fresh cracked, to taste)
-* parsley for garnish (so much)
+* parsley for garnish (to taste)
 * 16 oz cooked noodles

 Instructions

 For the Blackened Chicken

-Open all windows and turn all vents on high, this will smoke like a mofo.
-Melt butter and mix in blackened seasoning.
-Brush over chicken.
+Open all windows and turn all vents on high, this will smoke.
+Melt butter and brush over chicken.
+Put blackened seasoning on it.
 Heat cast iron skillet over high heat for 5 minutes.
 Reduce heat to medium high and add chicken.
 Cook on each side until done.
 Remove from skillet and keep warm.

 For the Alfredo Sauce & Pasta